CLCStriders/striders/_posts/2020-04-19-Strider-of-the-month-March-2020.md

 The club are hugely grateful for this.

-Thanks Mat and well done"
+Thanks Mat and well done.

 ![Strider of the month Mat Benfield](/images/2020/04/20200419_133442000_iOS.jpg "Cheltenham Ladies College Strider of the month March 2020 Mat Benfield")